open-telemetry/opentelemetry.io/content/en/blog/2022/exponential-histograms.md

 to be configured somewhere.
 A [default set](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/sdk.md#explicit-bucket-histogram-aggregation)
-of boundaries is provided, but use cases of histograms vary wildly enough that it’s likely you’ll need to adjust the boundaries to better reflect your data.
+of boundaries is provided, but use cases of histograms vary wildly enough that it's likely you'll need to adjust the boundaries to better reflect your data.
 The view API helps, with mechanisms to select specific instruments and redefine the explicit bucket histogram aggregation bucket boundaries.